Frequently Asked Questions

 I am out-of-network with most insurance companies.
 I can provide you with a statement at the end of the month, which you can use to get reimbursement from your insurance company.
 I choose to remain out-of-network for several reasons including your confidentiality.

 I recommend that you call your insurance company prior to our first session to review coverage for out-of-network providers.
 The procedure code for individual psychotherapy is 90834 (90791 for the initial session).
+For group therapy, the code is 90853.
 It may be helpful to ask:

 Your privacy is my ethical and legal obligation, and an essential part of the trust that leads to effective therapy.
 I take this commitment very seriously.
 I will not confirm that we are working together without your written permission.
 Anything you share with me related to your therapy is completely confidential.
 There are only three exceptions to this confidentiality that all therapists are legally required to make: